 Mackinac Island, Michigan

-Known for the world’s longest front porch and its sweeping views of the Straits of Mackinac, Mackinac Island’s Grand Hotel has served as a Midwest vacation destination and summer family getaway spot since 1887.
-The hotel has more than 300 guest rooms, including multi-room suites that give space for families to spread out.
-Special packages, including full and partial meal plans, can help you to find the best rate for your family, no matter your group size or length of stay.
+Known for the world’s longest front porch and its sweeping views of the Straits of Mackinac, Mackinac Island’s famed Grand Hotel has served as a Midwest vacation destination and beloved summer family getaway spot for generation after generation since 1887.
+The seasonal hotel (open from early May through October) has more than 300 guest rooms, including multi-room suites that give space for families to spread out.

-Family activities include biking, lawn games, swimming, and horseback rides and carriage tours from the hotel stables.
-The Esther Williams swimming pool and surrounding area has received an extensive renovation, including a brand-new family-friendly area complete with a zero-depth beach entry, water jet play area, and water slide.
+Family activities at the Grand Hotel include biking, lawn games, swimming, and horseback rides and carriage tours from the hotel stables.
+The classic Esther Williams swimming pool and surrounding area has gotten a recent facelift that includes a new family-friendly area with a zero-depth beach entry, water jet play area, and water slide.

 Tucson, Arizona

-The all-inclusive rates include three hearty meals a day as well as breakfast rides and Cowboy cookouts with live entertainment twice a week.
-The supervised daily kids’ program separates children into age-appropriate groups, giving parents a chance to check out the family resort’s full-service spa.
-Other family-friendly activities in the area include Saguaro National Park and the old west town of Old Tucson, a favorite movie and TV location for Hollywood Westerns.
+The resort also offers a full kids-camp program for an added fee (as well as plenty of chances for adults to saddle up and ride out).
+Beyond horseback riding, there’s mountain biking, fishing, archery, guided hikes, and nature center activities.
+The all-inclusive rates include three hot-and-hearty meals a day as well as breakfast rides and Cowboy cookouts with live entertainment twice a week.
+Other family-friendly activities in the area include Saguaro National Park and the old west town of Old Tucson, a favorite location for Hollywood Westerns.

 Anaheim, California

-Disneyland is perhaps the quintessential California family vacation idea.
-And if you’re splurging on a Disney vacation and want to stay at one of the top hotels near Disneyland, you can’t get any closer to the park itself than Disney’s Grand Californian Hotel and Spa.
-Inspired by the Craftsman-style “Parkitecture” of the best national park lodges, this elegant resort features plenty of Disney touches, including its own dedicated theme park entrance (and early park admission) that make it one of the best family resorts in the U.S.
+Disneyland is where all the Disney park magic started, and remains a classic California family vacation.
+If you’re splurging on a Disney vacation and want to stay at the resort’s highest-end hotel (that’s also the closest to the parks), you want Disney’s Grand Californian Hotel and Spa.
+Inspired by the Craftsman-style “Parkitecture” of the national park lodges, this elegant resort features plenty of Disney touches, including its own dedicated theme park entrance to Disney’s California Adventure Park (you enter through a pretty low-key path near Grizzly River Run), plus early park admission to both parks (Disneyland and Disney California Adventure Park).

 PACKING LIST: What to Pack for a Disney Theme Park Vacation